GE

 Headline plan fees miss two costs that hit international investors and dividend-focused portfolios hardest.

 Dividend reinvestment: Core and Plus charge £0.99 per holding per dividend event.
 An investor with 20 dividend stocks paying quarterly = 80 events × £0.99 = £79.20/year on top of plan fees.
 Premium and HL both make dividend reinvestment free.
+Fidelity charges £1.50 per dividend reinvestment event — cheaper per-event but adds up fast for income portfolios.
 AJ Bell charges £1.50.

 The broader point: ii's headline simplicity hides nuance.
-Run the numbers on your specific holdings rather than relying on the plan-tier comparison alone.
-Our cash ISA comparison tool does not yet cover S&S ISAs, but the fee-comparison principle is the same — reach for a calculator before committing.
+Run the numbers on your specific holdings rather than trusting the plan-tier comparison alone.
+Our ISA comparison tool covers cash ISAs — for S&S ISAs, the fee-comparison principle is the same: reach for a calculator before committing.

 Important information

 This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice from an FCA-authorised adviser before making any investment decisions.
 Investment platforms charge fees that may change without notice — always verify current pricing on each provider's official charges page before opening or transferring an account.
-Past performance and current cost differentials are not reliable indicators of future results, and platform pricing structures may change.
-FSCS investment protection of £85,000 per firm applies to all three platforms covered (Interactive Investor, AJ Bell, Hargreaves Lansdown) — see the FSCS for details.
-For more on choosing an investment platform, see our investing hub and the MoneyHelper guide to investment platforms.
+Past performance and current cost comparisons are not a reliable indicator of future results.
+The value of investments can go down as well as up, and you may get back less than you originally invested.

 Conclusion